semper-ad-fundum/vangelis/README.md

 #### Barometric pressure

 As cave nodes are located through the cave, they have no means of determining their own location as GPS signal is unavailable.
 Barometric pressure sensor allows to [correlate the pressure](https://en.wikipedia.org/wiki/Barometric_formula) seen by a node with altitude above mean sea level ([AMSL](https://en.wikipedia.org/wiki/Height_above_mean_sea_level)) as long as at least one surface node is equipped with GPS receiver _and_ barometric pressure sensor.
-The surface node would then operate as the barometric reference for the whole network.
+The surface node would then operate as the barometric/altitude reference for the whole network.
 With this improvement, the Meshtastic application would see the nodes identified by their depth rather than merely names, e.g.:

 1. 0 m relative (surface node)
 2. -50 m